 In 1947, Sir Anthony Tichborne declared to members of the club that it would need to be more self-sufficient, and from that point onwards the Club has been known as Tichborne Park Cricket Club.
 However, the club continued to play on the estate and the club badge mirrors the Tichborne family’s crest, including the motto “pugna pro patria” which means “fight for your country”.

 During the 1960s, charity matches at Tichborne Park between Sir Anthony Tichborne’s XI and a Celebrity XI featured film stars including John Mills, Kenneth More and David Niven, and from America, Gregory Peck and Bert Lancaster.
 And before the advent of one day county cricket, Hampshire played the International Cavaliers a number of times at Tichborne Park in front of big crowds.
 England greats such as Colin Cowdrey, Fred Trueman and Geoff Boycott appeared for the Cavaliers, alongside overseas players such as West Indian legends Garry Sobers and Clive Lloyd.

 The late 1980’s, under the direction of Peter Hole, saw the club establish its Colts section and this has thrived ever since with age groups from under 7’s up to under 15’s playing at the park.
 The 1990’s saw further expansion with the development of a 3rd Saturday league team and the start of the Australian overseas player exchange.
 History was made at Tichborne Park again in 2013 when the first Tichborne Park ladies XI took to the field.
 The club is currently undertaking its biggest project yet, the design and build of a new pavilion which will cost in the region of £300,000.
-Current owner of Tichborne Estate and Club President Anthony Loudon is still fully supportive of the club and the annual President’s XI match is a key fixture each year.
+Our current Club President Andrew Joyce is fully supportive of the club and the annual President’s XI match is a key fixture each year.